freichel/willitfit/README.md

     * Initially hardcoded (see `params.py`) but could be pre-populated based on user location/browser language, with user ability to change.
 * Car selection:
     * Instead of picking from short list of car models (limited utility), expand range - will require implementing additional modules (see below).

-**The following module ideas are *enhancements*, to be tackled once minimum working product is deployable.**
+**The following module ideas are *enhancements*, to be tackled once the minimum working product is deployable.**

 ## Web scraping module for car dimensions
 * Decide on best website, or combination of websites, to extract standardized car photos (side and back), exterior dimensions and trunk volume.